appium/appium/docs/en/contributing-to-appium/style-guide.md

 *   Break up long strings like this:

     ```javascript
-    myFunc("This is a really long string that's longer " +
+    myFunc('This is a really long string that's longer ' +
-            "than 79 characters so I broke it up, woo");
+           'than 79 characters so I broke it up, woo');
     ```

 *   Comments should line up with code